 Robots In Our Future - Humanoid Robots A Likely Choice

 The principal robots in the future are likely to resemble humans.
 History often mandates such choices.
 The cities and transportation systems of the world have been designed to suit human movements.
 Trains, cars, airplanes, lifts, staircases, doors, cupboards and rooms have been designed for humans.
 The first level of robots will be designed to replace human labor.
-Robots should be tall enough to reach a high shelf and be small enough to go through a door.
+Robots should be tall enough to reach a high shelf and be small enough to go through a manhole.
 So, it is more than likely that robots will also be designed on the human scale.
 There will always be small indoor robots like vacuum cleaners, or large outdoor ones like cars, or automated industrial machines.
 But, worldwide, indoor jobs will inevitably employ vast numbers of human scale robots.
 Subsequently, the “legacy” issues, like replacements, retrofitting and compatibility of control systems will perpetuate those designs.